-Here are 10 things you should know about Robert Ryan, born 110 years ago today.
-He occasionally expressed discomfort at being asked to play so many bad guys in pictures.
+Here are 10 things you should know about Robert Ryan, born 114 years ago today.
+He was one of the best “bad guys” in Hollywood history, though he occasionally expressed frustration with his limited range of roles.

 Sunday’s installment of Noir Alley on TCM (10am ET) is a don’t-miss (set those DVRs now).
 The Set-Up (1949) stars the great Robert Ryan as Bill ‘Stoker’ Thompson, an over-the-hill boxer who can’t bring himself to pull the plug on his dreams of pugilistic glory.
 His wife (Audrey Totter) begs him to stop fighting, but for Stoker, it’s always the next bout that will start his climb to the top.